awsdocs/amazon-sns-developer-guide/doc_source/sns-send-message-to-sqs-cross-account.md

    A user with the credentials for account 111122223333 can subscribe to MyTopic\.

-### Step 2: To Add an Amazon SQS Queue Subscription to a Topic in Another AWS Account Using the AWS Management Console<a name="sns-tutorial-add-sqs-subscription-to-sns-topic-another-account"></a>
+### Step 2: To add an Amazon SQS queue subscription to a topic in another AWS account using the AWS Management Console<a name="sns-tutorial-add-sqs-subscription-to-sns-topic-another-account"></a>

 Before you begin, make sure you have the ARNs for your topic and queue and that you have [given permission to the topic to send messages to the queue](sns-sqs-as-subscriber.md#SendMessageToSQS.sqs.permissions)\.